Office of the Registrar Grades

 - P= Pass

-- WP = withdrawal passing (by petition after the published withdrawal deadline)
+- WP = withdrawal passing (approved academic forgiveness by petition after the final grade was recorded)

-- WF = withdrawal failing (by petition after the published withdrawal deadline)
+- WF = withdrawal failing (approved academic forgiveness by petition after the final grade was recorded)

 - WX = unofficial withdrawal (did not attend after first week of classes)